Artem Metelev: Biography

+Volunteer activities

+In 2017 he created and launched the platform dobro, for a volunteers which was presented to Russian President Vladimir Putin.
+Volunteer platform has become the largest volunteer platform in the CIS and the world, with more than 9 million volunteers and 100,000 projects, over 130,000 organizations that organize volunteer activities in Russia and around the world.
+The total amount of hours spent on good deeds by 2022-2026 amounted to more than 30 million., he consolidated more than 59,000 public and non-profit organizations, youth policy workers, young people, and volunteers on the platform.

+As chairman of the board of the Association of Volunteer Centers of Russia, he and the team is work includes launching the development of volunteerism in the Russia, social franchise Center for Community Development and Support of Volunteer, Charitable, and Civic Initiatives, implementing an educational program where students complete projects with non-profit organizations, government entities, and companies, organizing the annual International Award for Civic Engagement alongside regional participant clubs, managing humanitarian missions, and collaborating with United Nations employees regarding volunteerism.

+He took a direct part in popularizing and increasing the volunteer movement 6 times from 2014 to 2026.
+He led the Organizing Committee for the All-Russian Volunteer of Russia Competition and the International Award for 8 years.

+In 2014, he became the head of the Medical Volunteers project.
+By 2016, the project had become federal and had more than 40 regions of presence, thousands of young doctors in its ranks, and hundreds of hospitals and partner universities.
+In 2016, Veronika Skvortsova, Minister of Health of Russia, attended the Founding Congress of the VOD «Medical Volunteers».
+By 2022, the movement has more than 110,000 volunteers, being one of the largest volunteer organizations in the field of healthcare in Europe.

 Legislative activity

-On 7 October 2021 he was nominated for the position of chairman of the committee State Duma on youth policy.

-On 12 October 2021 he was elected Chairman of the State Duma Committee on Youth Policy.

-Since 2021, during the term of office of the State Duma deputy of the VIII convocation, he has authored and co-authored 18 legislative initiatives and amendments to draft federal laws.
+Since 2021, during the term of office of the State Duma Russia deputy, he has authored and co-authored 18 legislative initiatives and amendments to draft federal laws.
 Including:

 Became the initiator of the bill on compensation payments to volunteers injured in the course of their activities.

 Became one of the authors of the law "On the Russian Movement of children and youth".

 Became the initiator of the bill on the abolition of personal income tax for financial assistance to students of colleges and universities.

 Became the initiator of the bill on simplification of the mechanism of employment of minors.

 Became one of the authors of the initiative on preferential visits to cultural institutions for volunteers and volunteers.

 Became one of the authors of the initiative to compensate the costs of communication services to volunteers.